About COVID-19 and pregnant women

 Other protective measures include the following:

-- Wear a face mask if recommended or required by your state or territory health authorities.
+- Wear a face mask in crowded places – for example, on public transport or in shopping centres.
+Also wear a mask if recommended or required by your state or territory health authorities.
 Surgical masks give better protection than cloth masks.

 - If your work puts you at high risk of exposure to COVID-19, consider asking to be reassigned to lower-risk duties or to work from home.

-- Sanitise frequently touched surfaces in your home, like benchtops and doorknobs, with household detergent and water.
+- Use household detergent and water or disinfectant wipes to clean frequently touched surfaces in your home, like benchtops and door handles.

 - Improve airflow by keeping doors and windows open or using fans if you have visitors in your home.